OnionMastori2/ZoidsBLDecomp/README.md

 [Discord Badge]:
 [discord]:

+# HELP WANTED: Looking for more folks to help me take on this project.

 A work-in-progress decompilation of Zoids: Battle Legends.

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.